Will drinking apple cider vinegar help with my lactose intolerance?

 Dr. Gourmet Says...

-There have, however, been a number of recent small studies that indicate probiotics can be helpful with lactose intolerance.
-There has not been a large scale study to support this and it is also important to keep in mind that the term "probiotic" can mean any number of hundreds of various bacteria that can live happily in your intestines and potentially provide benefit to you.
-Because the studies are often small and incorporate only limited (and often only one) bacteria, it's hard to know exactly what to recommend.
+There have also been a number of recent small studies that indicate probiotics can be helpful with lactose intolerance.
+There has not been a large scale study to support this, however, and it is also important to keep in mind that the term "probiotic" can mean any number of hundreds of various bacteria that can live happily in your intestines and potentially provide benefit to you.
+Because the studies often include small numbers of people and incorporate only limited types of bacteria (and often only one), it's hard to know exactly what to recommend.

 We do know that most people who are lactose intolerant can tolerate some lactose.
 One recent study put that level at as much as 12 to 15 grams of lactose.
 Here's a list of amounts of lactose in certain foods.